arvindeybram/Link-Crawler/README.md

 Working of crawl spider program:

-#

 class MyItem(Item):
-    url= Field()
+(1)    url= Field()

-                                                                            Field is a scrapy dictionary - we will use it to store the response parsed

 class MySpider(CrawlSpider):
-    with open("2000urls.txt", "rt") as f:
+(2)    with open("2000urls.txt", "rt") as f:
-                                                                            Open file from where URL is fetched by the spider start_urls = [url.strip() for url in f.readlines()]                 Initiate start URL line by line of the file name = 'link_checker'                                                   Spider name
+(3)        start_urls = [url.strip() for url in f.readlines()]
+(4)    name = 'link_checker'
-    rules = (Rule(LinkExtractor(), callback='parse_url', follow=True), )    Link extractors are objects whose only purpose is
+(5)    rules = (Rule(LinkExtractor(), callback='parse_url', follow=True), )

+    def parse_url(self, response):
+(6)        f = open("2001urls.txt",'a+')
+        item = MyItem()
+(7)        item['url'] = response.url
+(8)        if "http" in item['url']:
+(9)            f.write(str(item['url'])+'\n')
+        return item

+1)  Field is a scrapy dictionary - we will use it to store the response parsed
+2)  Open file from where URL is fetched by the spider
+3)  Initiate start URL line by line of the file
+4)  Spider name
-                                                                            to extract links from web pages.
+5)  Link extractors are objects whose only purpose is to extract links from web pages.
     We need to declare some rules so that the spider works as intended,

-                                                                               callbck:  calls our function for each link of the start
-                                                                               URL and  returns a list containing Item and/or                                                                                          Request objects (or subclasses of them).
+    callbck:  calls our function for each link of the start URL and returns a list containing Item and/or Request objects (or subclasses of them).
 In our case, the URLs and all the URLs residing in the webpage of the first URL

-                                                                               follow=True is a boolean which specifies if links should be recursively followed from each response that are extracted

-    def parse_url(self, response):                                             our function which recieves URL in the'respose' argument
+    follow=True is a boolean which specifies if links should be recursively followed from each response that is extracted our function which receives URL in the 'respose' argument

-        f = open("2001urls.txt",'a+')                                          open our source file in append mode item = MyItem()
+6)  open our source file in append mode
-        item['url'] = response.url                                             parsing all the 'URL' fields from the response and write into the Field dictionary
+7)  parsing all the 'URL' fields from the response and write into the Field dictionary
-        if "http" in item['url']:                                              checking if http is present in the 'Field dictionary'
+8)  checking if http is present in the 'Field dictionary' -- http is specified to filter out garbage links
-                                                                               -- http is specified to filter out garbage links f.write(str(item['url'])+'\n')                                     if http found write into file return item
+9)  if http found write into file